 Develop tendon strength before muscle strength

 Muscle strength always improves faster than the tendon's ability to withstand tension and the ligament's resistance to preserve the integrity of the bones forming a joint.
-Faulty use of the principle of specificity and the lack of planning a long term, progressive program may result in the constant stress of body parts (muscles and joints) involved solely in the chosen sport.
-A lack of anatomical adaptation prior to starting a rigorous strength program can result in injuries to the muscles and their attachments.
+Faulty use of the principle of specificity and the lack of planning a long-term progressive program may result in the constant stress of body parts (muscles and joints) involved solely in the chosen sport.
+A lack of anatomical adaptation before starting a rigorous strength program can result in injuries to the muscles and their attachments.

 Develop core strength (stabilisers) before limbs (prime movers)

 Although legs and arms perform most athletic skills, the forces are directed through a fulcrum (the trunk), which acts as a stabilising platform around which the limbs work.
 A poorly developed trunk will limit the transfer of power to the limbs, hence acting as a giant shock absorber.
 The abdominal corset, lower back and spinal musculature need to have special emphasis placed on their development in young athletes.